Army Veterans & Mesothelioma: Base Exposure

 Gather your service records, document which bases you served at and what roles you held.
 This information is essential for VA claims and helps establish the connection between your service and asbestos exposure.

 Army personnel encountered asbestos in barracks, base buildings, and military vehicles.
-Over 60 Army bases used asbestos-containing materials in construction.
+Many Army bases used asbestos-containing materials in construction.
 Nearly every vehicle built before the 1980s contained asbestos in brakes, clutches, gaskets, and heat shields.
 Mechanics, construction engineers, and those who lived in older barracks faced the highest exposure.

 Mechanics working on vehicles and equipment faced the highest risk.
 Other high-risk roles include construction engineers, combat engineers involved in demolition, boiler technicians, supply handlers, and anyone living in barracks with asbestos insulation and flooring.

-Yes.
-Mesothelioma automatically qualifies for a 100% VA disability rating.
-As of 2025, this provides at least $3,831.30 monthly for single veterans, with higher amounts for those with dependents.
+Yes, once service-connection is established.
+Mesothelioma is generally rated at 100% under the VA Schedule for Rating Disabilities, the highest level available.
+As of 2026, this provides at least $3,938.58 monthly for single veterans, with higher amounts for those with dependents.
+Service-connection itself is not automatic.
+Asbestos exposure is not on the VA presumptive list, so most Army veterans must document in-service exposure, a current diagnosis, and a medical opinion linking the two.
 Benefits also include healthcare coverage, dependency payments for surviving spouses, and special monthly compensation for severe disabilities.

 Yes.
 VA compensation doesn’t prevent you from pursuing other claims.
 Army veterans can also access asbestos trust funds (over $30 billion available) and file lawsuits against private companies that supplied asbestos products to the military.
 You cannot sue the federal government, but you can pursue claims against manufacturers.